lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :mvn-version: Version of maven to use. (default: mvn35)
     :pre-build-script: Shell script to execute before the Sonar builder.
         For example, install prerequisites or move files to the repo root.
-        (default: a string with only a comment)
+        (default: a string with a comment)
     :python-version: Python version (default: python2)
     :sonar-mvn-goal: The Maven goal to run the Sonar plugin. (default: sonar:sonar)
     :stream: Keyword used to represent a release code-name.